 Due Dates: October 1, 2026 (Special Interest Grants — annual full application online submission deadline)

-Summary: Supports nonprofits in South Hampton Roads addressing targeted community concerns such as abuse survivors, animal welfare, disabilities, education, mental health, arts, and veterans.
+Summary: Supports nonprofit organizations in South Hampton Roads addressing targeted community needs such as abuse, animal welfare, disabilities, education, mental health, arts, and veterans.